Where and when can I watch ‘A Charlie Brown Thanksgiving’ this weekend? - NewsBreak

 This year, Apple TV+ will continue to stream “A Charlie Brown Thanksgiving” and “A Charlie Brown Christmas” as well as make them available for free for one night on PBS.

 You can watch Snoopy and the gang celebrate Thanksgiving for free on Sunday, Nov.
 21, at 7:30 p.m.
-ET on PBS and PBS Kids.
+ET on PBS and PBS Kids.14 deals (at early Black Friday prices) for people who are hosting over the holidays

 Your other favorite holiday specials will be appearing soon as well.
 Here’s where and when you can find Frosty, Rudolph and “A Charlie Brown Christmas” this year: